The History Of The Stadium

 The first steps towards the Deepdale we know today came in 1995 when the old West Stand was bulldozed to be replaced by the stadium's largest seating area, the Tom Finney Stand.
 The £4.4m project took just under a year to build and became North End's focal point for supporters and business activities.
 As well as housing 8,100 spectators, the club were able to explore other commercial avenues with the creation of the Great Room.

 With the stadium now two parts complete, plans were made and then subsequently implemented for the other end of the ground.
-The Alan Kelly stand is a complete parity for the Bill Shankly Kop, with the former goalkeeper's face depicted on the design of seats.
+The Alan Kelly Town End was a complete parity for the Bill Shankly Kop, with the former goalkeeper and record appearance maker’s face depicted on the design of seats.
 Completed in October 2001, the stand is recognised for housing a large section of North End's 'vocal' support.

-Located outside the National Football Museum, the unique design is based around the photograph taken of Sir Tom in PNE's match at a flooded Stamford Bridge in 1954.
-Designed and built by Peter Hodkinson, the monument represents the iconic status Finney has at Deepdale with the club taking the unprecedented step to honour a current living legend in this capacity.
+Located outside the former National Football Museum, the unique design is based around the photograph taken of Sir Tom in PNE's match at a flooded Stamford Bridge in 1954.
+Designed and built by Peter Hodkinson, the monument represents the iconic status Finney has at Deepdale with the Club taking the unprecedented step to honour a footballing legend in this capacity.

 The Walk of Fame was launched in December 2005 and commemorates players and supporters alike.
-Fans and residents of Preston have the opportunity to have their names and messages etched on bricks alongside that of PNE legends.
-Past themes have honoured players with over 300 appearances for the Club and the complete list of former managers.
+Fans and residents of Preston had the opportunity to have their names and messages etched on bricks alongside that of PNE legends.
+Past themes have honoured players with over 300 appearances for the club and the complete list of former managers.

 Reconstruction has now been completed, with the new 'Invincibles Pavilion' opening its doors for the first time when Crystal Palace visited Deepdale on Saturday 16th August 2008.